 DCAF is already actively involved in the lead up to the establishment of the NPM following the PA’s ratification of the OPCAT.
 Its work has focused on creating a platform for policy discussions between key stakeholders and decisionmakers, raising awareness of the mechanism within civil society (trainings for youth leaders with the NGO Al-Haq), and supporting the development of the mechanism’s legal framework.

-Marsad (meaning observatory in Arabic) Palestine is an online platform that monitors the Palestinian Security Sector.
-It provides search tools in order to allow stakeholders to easily access information.
-Marsad monitors media reporting, research, analysis and events related to the security sector in Palestine.
-To this end, relevant press articles, research papers, books, sound clips, videos, and photos are stored in an online database.
+Marsad Palestine is an online observatory that monitors the Palestinian Security Sector.
+It provides search tools to allow stakeholders to easily access the information.
+Marsad monitors media reporting, research, analysis, and events related to the security sector in Palestine, and publishes them on a daily basis.
+To this end, relevant press articles, research papers, books, sound clips, videos, and photos are stored in an online database and accessible to the public.
 Further to this, a timeline on the website continuously updates relevant events and incidents related to the Palestinian security sector.

-Marsad Palestine is managed by the Middle East and North Africa (MANA) division of the Geneva Centre for Security Sector Governance – DCAF.
+Marsad Palestine is managed by the Middle East and North Africa (MENA) division of DCAF.

 To learn more about the platform, please visit www.marsad.ps

 DCAF runs an online database of security sector legislation in the oPt which is free, easy to access, and provides all stakeholders with an overview of legislative reform needs.
 The Palestinian security sector legal database provides: